AmpliconSuite/CoRAL/README.md

    `chrom  start   end   CN`

-- If you don't have these then you can run CNVkit (installed as a dependency) to generate them, by doing
+- If you don't have these then you can run CNVkit (installed as a dependency) to generate them, by running

    `./scripts/call_cnvs.sh <input.bam> ./reference/hg38full_ref_5k.cnn <output_dir>`